8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220115/content.md

 - Only 50 USD [for the [.Health Savings Account](HSA)](https://www.fool.com/retirement/plans/hsa/contribution-limits/).
 - No change for the Roth [.Individual Retirement Account](IRA).

-The income limits for contributing the full amount to a Roth [Individual Retirement Account](IRA) [has gone up](https://www.irs.gov/retirement-plans/plan-participant-employee/amount-of-roth-ira-contributions-that-you-can-make-for-2022) 4,000 USD [compared to 2021](https://www.irs.gov/retirement-plans/amount-of-roth-ira-contributions-that-you-can-make-for-2021).
+The income limits for contributing the full amount to a Roth IRA [has gone up](https://www.irs.gov/retirement-plans/plan-participant-employee/amount-of-roth-ira-contributions-that-you-can-make-for-2022) 4,000 USD [compared to 2021](https://www.irs.gov/retirement-plans/amount-of-roth-ira-contributions-that-you-can-make-for-2021).

 If you fall into the reduced amount level due to income there's still a fair bit of math that's needed.
 It's still confusing as well.